Wendy’s Mixtape, Spotify’s Black History: Top 5 Ads Of The Week

 Who: Hammer Museum, Hecho en 72

-Why we care: Here Ferrell and McHale are their hilarious selves, but also our intrepid avatars when it comes to getting some truly unique contemporary art explained to them.
+Why we care: Here–in a spot directed by Activision CEO Eric Hirshberg, for some reason–Ferrell and McHale are their hilarious selves, but also our intrepid avatars when it comes to getting some truly unique contemporary art explained to them.
 Even as an almost parody of exhibits like this, in their discussion you start to see the value of examining the meaning of what can often be bewildering art.
 Like piles of mail, a couple of socks on the floor, or giant telephone poles.
 In Ferrell’s words, “I appreciate the effort.”

 Campaign Against Living Miserably (CALM) “Project 84”